 - Clinical Services Management Council, which ensures the effective and efficient use of resources and systems to support nursing care, education, quality and research

-- Advanced Practice Clinician Council, which provides a forum for all Advanced Practice Nurses (APNs) and Physician Assistants (PA-Cs) to participate in decisions that affect their practice, education, research activities and the quality of their work environment
+- Advanced Practice Advisory Council, which provides a forum for all Advanced Practice Nurses (APNs) and Physician Assistants (PA-Cs) to participate in decisions that affect their practice, education, research activities and the quality of their work environment.

 The DAISY (Diseases Attacking the Immune System) award recognizes nurses for delivering skillful, compassionate care.